How To Setup BYOC Cameras For POE Hub

 -

-Security > User > Add
+- Navigate to Security > User > Add

-in “Username”, input “deepsentinel”
+- in “Username”, input “deepsentinel”

-in "User Type", select "Operator"
+- in "User Type", select "Operator"

-in “Password”, input “deepS3ntin3l_”
+- in “Password”, input “deepS3ntin3l_”

-in “Confirm”, input “deepS3ntin3l_”
+- in “Confirm”, input “deepS3ntin3l_”

-in “Select Permission”, select all checkboxes
+- in “Select Permission”, select all checkboxes

-6. Setup Video and Audio Stream
+6. Setup Video and Audio Settings

 -